Davidj361/Overseer/README.md

 ## High Priority

 - Go through all the code and fix the FIXME comments
-- Fix the reselection bug of the first item in the list
+- Finish menubar
+- Give the program an icon

 ## Medium Priority

-- Give the program an icon
-- Finish menubar
 - Have the sort work properly
 - Fix process time collection to /proc/<PID>/ files where the user has no access to read
 - Fix segmentation fault that happens randomly when the program is closed (possibly to do with how Qt is setup and configured)